-Bellevue Place Education Trust (BPET) is a multi academy trust that sponsors seven primary Free Schools across London.
-Our core purpose is to establish, maintain and manage state funded Free Schools.
+Bellevue Place Education Trust is a multi academy trust that sponsors eight primary Schools across London and Berkshire.
+Our core purpose is to maintain successful state funded Schools.

 - Three are Good Schools (Watling Park, Kilburn Grange and Halley House)